yurivin/iroha/README.md

 * Submit issues and improvement suggestions via [Hyperledger Jira](https://jira.hyperledger.org/secure/CreateIssue!default.jspa)
 * Subscribe to our [mailing list](https://lists.hyperledger.org/g/iroha) to receive the latest and most important news and spread your word within Iroha community

+## DEX Technical Documentation

+To learn more about additional `dex` module, follow [this documentation](dex-documentation/documentation.md)

 ## License

 Iroha codebase is licensed under the Apache License,